 Most Government contractor security screenings are handled by the Contract Security Program of Public Services and Procurement Canada (formerly Public Works and Government Services Canada).
 Application procedures vary based on the level of clearance required.
 However, even the lowest screening level (“reliability status” at the time of this writing) now requires that fingerprints be taken.

-Whether you are renewing your screening under a government contract or program, or are getting a new screening, Red Seal Notary has four convenient fingerprinting locations to serve you.
+Whether you are renewing your screening under a government contract or program, or are getting a new screening, Red Seal Notary has five convenient fingerprinting locations to serve you.
 2 Bloor Street East retail Concourse is just outside the Bloor/Yonge subway station, on the way to and from work for thousands of people.
-25 Adelaide Street East is only a few minutes walk from the Bay Street Financial District in Downtown Toronto, home to many Government offices and Corporate headquarters.
-We also have a location in North York, 4850 Yonge Street suite 201, very close to Yonge and Sheppard.
+25 Adelaide Street East is only a few minutes walks from the Bay Street Financial District in Downtown Toronto, home to many Government offices and Corporate headquarters.
+We also have a location in North York, 4850 Yonge Street Suite 201, very close to Yonge and Sheppard.
 Our Mississauga location at 50 Burnhamthorpe Road West, suite 401 has recently received its RCMP accreditation to serve customers in Mississauga and beyond.
-The electronic fingerprinting process at each of these locations is accredited by the RCMP, and the fingerprints sent electronically, ensuring a fast and efficient process.
+Our newest fingerprinting location is 130 Albert Street, Suite 1512, right in the heart of Downtown Ottawa.
+The electronic fingerprinting process at each of these locations is accredited by the RCMP, and the fingerprints are sent electronically, ensuring a fast and efficient process.

 Please note that due to the RCMP’s strict regulations, only one person is allowed in the fingerprinting area to be fingerprinted at a time.
 As such, you may wish to caution your staff not to show up in large groups, as this will only lead to needless waiting.
 All four locations have extended hours (see the links below), allowing your staff to attend at their convenience.